 Day 15: End of the Upper Mustang Trek

-As one of the five best Himalayan treks in Nepal, the Upper Mustang Trek is highly recommended for those who are looking for a special Himalayan adventure!
-See how the mountain people survive in some of the hardest places on earth and discover the forbidden kingdom of Lo during your Trek in Nepal.
+As one of Nepal's five best Himalayan treks, the Upper Mustang Trek is highly recommended for those looking for a unique Himalayan adventure!
+See how the mountain people survive in some of the most challenging places on earth and discover the forbidden kingdom of Lo during your Trek in Nepal.

 Best Himalayan Treks in Nepal in Conclusion

-With these five choices of the best Himalayan treks in Nepal it won’t take long to make up your mind and go on an adventure.
-The Everest Base Camp trek, the Annapurna Base Camp trek, the Annapurna Circuit trek, the Ghorepani Ghandruk trek and the Upper Mustang trek are five excellent treks in Nepal to make your journey worth it with each their highlights and incredible views!
+With these five choices of the best Himalayan treks in Nepal, it won't take long to make up your mind and go on an adventure.
+The Everest Base Camp Trek, the Annapurna Base Camp Trek, the Annapurna Circuit Trek, the Ghorepani Ghandruk Trek, and the Upper Mustang Trek are five excellent treks in Nepal to make your journey worth it with each of their highlights and incredible views!